 - After assisting churches in Islington and Ashford (Middx) Chris was pastor of Hounslow West Evangelical Church for seventeen years.
 He is currently pastor of Wilton Community Church, Muswell Hill, in north London.
 He is also a faculty member for Preaching at London Seminary, lecturing in New Testament theology & exegesis.

 Rev. Adrian Brake

-- Adrian is the pastor of Bryngolwg Free Mission in the town of Mountain Ash in the South Wales Valleys and was inducted to the pastorate there in June 2010.
-He trained for the ministry through the EMW Theological Training Course in 2007 to 2011.
-Prior to that he taught Welsh in a local secondary school.
-He graduated in Welsh and History from Cardiff University and hold a Masters degree in Welsh from the same institution.
+- Adrian is currently engaged in itinerant preaching after pastoring churches in the South Wales Valleys and in Carmarthen.
+Prior to that he taught Welsh in a Valleys secondary school.
+He was himself a student on the EMW Theological Training Course from 2007 to 2011.
+He graduated in Welsh and History from Cardiff University and holds a Masters degree in Welsh from the same institution.
 His desire is that more and more Christians will come to know in a greater measure the God we serve today from studying His mighty deeds in previous generations (Psalm 145:3-4).
-He is also an avid watcher of sport, particularly football, cricket and snooker!
+He is married to Naomi and is an avid watcher of sport, particularly football, cricket and snooker!

 Rev. Philip Eveson

 BA (Wales.)
 MA (Cantab.)
 M.Th.
 (London) Biblical Studies: Old Testament